|Major Groups > Gilled Mushrooms > Dark-Spored > Tapinella > Tapinella panuoides|

 by Michael Kuo

-This funky mushroom grows on the dead wood of conifers (logs, sticks, stumps, etc.) across North America--and on the wood of picnic tables, fenceposts, and so on.
+This interesting mushroom grows on the deadwood of conifers (logs, sticks, stumps, etc.) across North America--and on the wood of picnic tables, fenceposts, and so on.
 It lacks a stem, or has only a stubby, lateral structure attaching the cap to the wood.
-Its brownish or orangish brown cap is finely fuzzy at first, but becomes fairly smooth with age.
+Its brownish or orangish brown cap is finely fuzzy at first, but often becomes more or less bald with age.
 The most distinctive feature of Tapinella panuoides, however, is the orangish gills, which become crimped or corrugated near the base.

-Phyllotopsis nidulans is often cited as a look-alike for Tapinella panuoides, but it features a brighter orange cap that is densely and prominently hairy.
-Tapinella corrugata (illustrated lower right) has brighter orange gills that are poorly formed for their entire length.
+Phyllotopsis nidulans is often cited as a look-alike for Tapinella panuoides, but it features brighter orange gills, and a bright orange cap.
+Tapinella corrugata is similar, but features brighter orange gills that are poorly formed for their entire length.

-Cap: 2-12 cm; fan- or shell-shaped; dry; finely velvety when young, becoming smooth with age; tan, yellow-brown, or orangish brown; the margin inrolled at first, often with a somewhat scalloped appearance.
+Cap: 3-8 cm; fan- or shell-shaped; planoconvex; dry; finely velvety when young, but sometimes becoming bald with age; tan, yellow-brown, or orangish brown; the margin inrolled at first, often with a somewhat scalloped appearance.

-Gills: Close; dull orangish; frequently forked, cross-veined, crimped, or corrugated, especially near the base.
+Gills: Close; dull orangish to yellowish; frequently forked, cross-veined, crimped, or corrugated, especially near the base.

 Stem: Absent, or present only as a small lateral extension.